top of page

 Illustration by Anita Goldstein.

 Content plays a tremendous role in a website’s success.
-After all, it's the primary reason why people visit your site.
-But it’s not only the quality of the content that impacts a site's performance; the way information is organized on the page is equally as important.
+After all, it's the primary reason why people visit a site.
+But it’s not only the quality of the content that impacts a site's performance; the way information is organized on the page is equally important.

 Modern websites contain a lot of information, so if your content is unorganized, navigation becomes difficult—and quickly leads to abandoned sites.
-On the other hand, when information is organized according to the user's expectations, it becomes easier for users to navigate and find what they're looking for.
+On the other hand, when information is organized according to the user's expectations, it becomes easier to navigate.
 The discipline responsible for a content organization is called information architecture.

-Creating clear information architecture is integral to strong web design.
-So we're breaking it all down, including what information architecture is, why it's essential, and a complete process you can follow to build the information architecture of your next website.
+Creating clear website information architecture is integral to good website design.
+So we're breaking it all down, including what information architecture is and why it's essential.
+From there, you can follow the process we laid out as you build the information architecture of your next website.

-Everything you need to know about information architecture
+Everything you need to know about website information architecture

 What is information architecture?

-Information architecture is the backbone of any design project—both functionality and visual design are created based on the information architecture.
+Information architecture is the backbone of any design project, determining both the functionality and visual design of a website.

 Why is information architecture important?

-IA has a positive impact on search engine optimization.
-Search engines give higher ranking places to websites with good usability, and information architecture is a cornerstone of usability.
+1. A website’s good information architecture can improve search rankings.
+Search engines rank websites with good usability higher, and information architecture is a cornerstone of usability.

 Foundational principles of information architecture